-Cycling across Europe from Greece to England was a bike tour that I completed in 2016.
-It took two and a half months to pedal from Greece to England, passing through 11 countries along the way.
+Cycling across Europe from Greece to England was a bike tour that took two and a half months, and passed through 11 countries along the way.
 Here's a brief summary of the bicycle tour across Europe.

 I should start this blog post about cycling across Europe, by thanking everyone who followed my journey.
 I really appreciate all the comments I received on my YouTube channel, Facebook page, and Instagram account.